webdriverio/webdriverio/packages/wdio-appium-service/README.md

 ### args
 Map of arguments for the Appium server, passed directly to `appium`.

-See [the documentation](https://appium.github.io/appium.io/docs/en/writing-running-appium/server-args/index.html) for possible arguments.
+See [the documentation](https://github.com/appium/appium/blob/master/packages/appium/docs/en/cli/args.md) for possible arguments.
 The arguments are supplied in lower camel case.
-For instance, `debugLogSpacing: true` transforms into `--debug-log-spacing true`, or they can be supplied as outlined in the Appium documentation.
+For instance, `debugLogSpacing: true` transforms into `--debug-log-spacing`, or they can be supplied as outlined in the Appium documentation.

 Type: `Object`